Jack-Q/messenger/protocol/client-server.md

 # Client-Server Communication Protocol

-This document list the package format and behavior of applications during the communication of the client and server.
+This document list the packet format and behavior of applications during the communication of the client and server.

 As a developing draft, this document is unstable.

-## General Package Type
+## General Packet Type

-All of the package following the same basic format for checking
+All of the packet following the same basic format.

 ```
             0               8              15